Stewart Farquharson

+Stewart Farquharson (born 27 April 1940) is a British rower who competed at the 1960 Summer Olympics and the 1964 Summer Olympics.

+Biography

-Stewart Farquharson (born 27 April 1940) is a British rower.
-He competed at the 1960 Summer Olympics and the 1964 Summer Olympics.
-He represented Britain in the inaugural 1962 World Rowing Championships with David Lee Nicholson in the coxless pairs, in which they won the B final.
+Farquharson represented Britain in the inaugural 1962 World Rowing Championships with David Lee Nicholson in the coxless pairs, in which they won the B final.

 He also represented England and won a gold medal in the coxless pair with David Lee Nicholson, at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
 They both rowed for the University of London Boat Club at the time.